 It will highlight their role in achieving full employment and providing a rights-based approach to employment.
 The module will also include discussions on PEPs and their role in fulfilling the social contract and how this may shift in a rapidly changing world of work.

 In this module, the defining characteristics of PEPs will be discussed.
-Tools for the design and assessment of these programmes developed by the ILO and with other agencies will be introduced.
+Tools for the design and assessment of these programmes developed.

-It will also include a case study on how PEPs have been used to respond to the COVID crisis in South Africa.
+This will also include case studies on how PEPs have been used to respond to the COVID crisis.

 PEPs can implement different work activities including environmental, social and infrastructure works.
 “Green” activities include the use of nature-based solutions for hybrid infrastructure, climate change adaptation and mitigation, and ecosystem restoration.